mpsonntag/snippets/notes/projects/doi/doi_deployment_test/README.md

 ## Deployment tests
 The following describes the full rundown of all deployment tests.
 These tests require a full test setup of a GIN server, a DOI server and a GIN CLI set up to work with these instances.

-Copy the contents of this directory and upload them to the GIN server instance.
+### Pre-requisites

-Make sure the GIN Cli is set up to work with the test instance of GIN before starting the tests.
+- ensure the GIN client is set up to work with the test instance of GIN before starting the tests.

-The following checklist assumes the following URL for the GIN instance; replace in the checklist as appropriate if necessary.
-- gin.dev.g-node.org/msonntag/doi_deployment_test
+- copy the contents of this directory and upload them to the GIN server instance.
+- ensure the repository is public.
+- ensure there is no DOI copy of this repository; if there is one, delete it.